Can Interest in ESG Investing Hold Up During a Pandemic?

 This research suggests that even during a pandemic and extreme market volatility, investors continue to be interested and swayed by ESG information.
 In other words, interest in ESG investing is not going anywhere, and investment professionals would be well-served by incorporating it into their practices.

-Samantha Lamas does not own shares in any of the securities mentioned above.
+Samantha Lamas does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.